 Spend a day exploring Nantucket or Martha’s Vineyard, both an easy day trip from the Cape.
 There is plenty to do and see to fill a whole day on either island.
 Leave your car behind and save money by opting to walk on the ferry.

 You can catch the ferry to Nantucket in Hyannis.
-Hop off the ferry right in the thick of historic downtown where you can visit the Whaling Museum or walk the streets to admire the beautiful captain’s houses.
+Hop off the ferry right in the thick of the historic downtown, where you can visit the Whaling Museum or walk the streets to admire the beautiful captain’s houses.
 Or take a ride on the WAVE (Nantucket’s regional bus system) to Madaket Beach or Siasconset Beach.

 The fastest ferry to Martha’s Vineyard is in Woods Hole, which will drop you off in either Oak Bluffs or Edgartown.
 Check the schedule if you have a preference, but both towns are worth exploring.
 I also suggest taking a Vineyard Transit Authority bus out to Aquinnah to see Gayhead Light and the beautiful red clay cliffs.